Dear Home-ec 101:

 I hate going to the grocery store each week and spending so much money.
 I’ve heard that I need to have a stocked pantry, but I don’t understand how that will help me.
 If I buy twice as much food so that I have some in the pantry for next week, won’t that just cost even more?

-Make a list and find your store’s current sales flyer.
+Make a list, and then find your store’s current sales flyer.
 Many stores even list them online.
 Most chain supermarkets offer “loss leaders” in their flyers as a lure to bring you to their store.
 Loss leaders are items often priced near or at cost.
-The store owners are willing to take a profit hit on some items as most people will purchase other items at their normal cost.
-Loss leaders are usually offered in a rotation and smart consumers stock up when they know they are getting a good price.
+The store owners are willing to profit on some items as most people will purchase other items at their normal cost on the same trip.
+Loss leaders are usually offered in a rotation, and smart consumers stock up when they know they are getting a good price.

 Fresh produce is a notable exception, but there are ways to save even in this category.
-When possible peruse Farmers’ Markets and produce stands to take advantage of local crops.
-At the peak of the season you may find some deep discounts.
-If you have the space consider freezing or canning your finds.
+When possible, peruse Farmers’ Markets and produce stands to take advantage of local crops.
+At the peak of the season, you may find some deep discounts.
+If you have space, consider freezing or canning your finds.

 Send your questions to firstname.lastname@example.org.